dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 not、toBe、toEqual、toMatch、toBeDefined、toBeUndefined、toBeNull、toBeTruthy、toBeFalsy、toContain、toBeLessThan、toBeGreaterThan、toBeCloseTo、toThrow

-3、beforeEach: In Jasmine, to set up a test, the beforeEach() function is used:
+3 beforeEach: In Jasmine, to set up a test, the beforeEach() function is used:

 ```js
 describe("EveryDay.ToDoList",function(){